MakeShiftArtist/api-docs/docs/monke.md

 __responses__

 - 200 - Resource availability was checked
-Resource availability was checked

-Information about the queried resource was returned

 ```JSON
 {
     "exists": "does this resurce already exist bound to some user?"